hayden-fr/ComfyUI-Model-Manager/README.md

 - Button to add model to ComfyUI graph or embedding to selected nodes.
 (For small screens/low resolution.)
 - Right, left, top and bottom toggleable sidebar modes.
 - Drag a model onto the graph to add a new node.
 - Drag a model onto an existing node to set the model field.
+(Must be exact on input if multiple inputs use model name text.)
-- Drag an embedding onto a text area to add it to the end.
+- Drag an embedding onto a text area, or highlight any number of nodes, to add it to the end.
+- Drag preview image in model info onto the graph to load embedded workflow.

 ### Settings Tab